Police in Portugal resume search for Madeleine McCann, British child missing since 2007

-ARADE DAM, Portugal (AP) — Portuguese police aided by German and British colleagues on Tuesday resumed their search for Madeleine McCann, the British child who disappeared in the country’s southern Algarve region 16 years ago.
+ARADE DAM, Portugal (AP) — Police on Tuesday renewed the search for Madeleine McCann, the British child who disappeared in 2007, with officers digging and scraping the surface of land near a dam close to where she went missing in southern Portugal.

-Between 20 and 30 officers, some in uniform, could be seen in the area by the Arade dam, about 50 kilometers (30 miles) from Praia da Luz, where the 3-year-old was last seen alive in 2007.
+About 20 officers with rakes and hoe-like tools spread out in a line and began poking and raking the soil close to the Arade dam, which is located about 50 kilometers (30 miles) from the resort of Praia da Luz, where the 3-year-old girl was last seen 16 years ago.

+Earlier, a couple of firefighters could be seen in a dinghy on the reservoir.

+There were no immediate details on what progress was being made in the search.

+The operation, headed by Portuguese police aided by German and British colleagues, was announced Monday.
+Portuguese officials said it followed a request from German authorities.

-Portuguese police had set up a blue base tent and cordoned off the area to the media and public.
-Eyewitnesses said police began searching shortly before 8 a.m.
-Tuesday in an area some kilometers (miles) away from the tent.
-More than a dozen cars and police vans could be seen arriving in the area.
+Portuguese police on Monday had set up two blue tents and cordoned off the area to the media and public.
+More than a dozen cars and police vans arrived early Tuesday.

-On Monday, Portuguese detectives issued a statement saying the search was being resumed at the request of German authorities and with help from British officials.
+Between 20 and 30 officers, some in uniform, were in the area.
+Witnesses said that police began searching shortly before 8 a.m.

+Portuguese media say this is the fourth search for McCann, following the initial one in 2007 in the Algarve area and further efforts in 2013 and 2014.
+Another search was held in Germany in 2020.

 German prosecutors in Braunschweig said in a written statement Tuesday that “criminal procedural measures are currently taking place in Portugal as part of the investigation into the Madeleine McCann case.”